jastworld/cassandra/README.md

-# cassandra database implementation using nodejs to store images.
+# Cassandra database implementation using nodejs to store images.